Jamaica: Ethnic origins

-There is also a significant Portuguese Jamaican population that is predominantly of Sephardic Jewish heritage.
-The first Jews arrived as explorers from Spain in the 15th century after being forced to convert to Christianity or face death.
-A small number of them became slave owners and even famous pirates.
+There is also a significant Jamaican population of Portuguese descent that is predominantly of Sephardic Jewish heritage.
+The first Jews arrived as explorers from Spain in the 15th century after being forced to choose between expulsion or conversion to Christianity.
+A small number of them became slave owners or pirates.
 Judaism eventually became very influential in Jamaica and can be seen today with many Jewish cemeteries around the country.
-During the Holocaust Jamaica became a refuge for Jews fleeing persecution in Europe.
-Famous Jewish descendants include the dancehall artist Sean Paul, former record producer and founder of Island Records Chris Blackwell, and Jacob De Cordova who was the founder of the Daily Gleaner newspaper.
+During the Holocaust, Jamaica became a refuge for Jews fleeing persecution in Europe.

-In recent years immigration has increased, coming mainly from China, Haiti, Cuba, Colombia, and Latin America; 20,000 Latin Americans reside in Jamaica.
-In 2016, the Prime Minister Andrew Holness suggested making Spanish Jamaica's second official language.
-About 7,000 Americans also reside in Jamaica.
-Notable American with connection to the island include fashion icon Ralph Lauren, philanthropist Daisy Soros, Blackstone's Schwarzman family, the family of the late Lieutenant Governor of Delaware John W. Rollins, fashion designer Vanessa Noel, investor Guy Stuart, Edward and Patricia Falkenberg, and iHeart Media CEO Bob Pittman, all of whom hold annual charity events to support the island.
+By 2015 immigration had increased, coming mainly from China, Haiti, Cuba, Colombia, and Latin America; 20,000 Latin Americans lived in Jamaica.
+In 2016, Prime Minister Andrew Holness suggested making Spanish Jamaica's second official language.
+About 7,000 Americans live in Jamaica.